ReechaKhanal/RoommateSearch/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `server/static` directory.
 Use the `--prod` flag for a production build.

+Run `go run -tags prod` to run the static build of the website.

 ## Running unit tests